Project Intake Form Best Practices + Examples

 3. Project intake forms allow for automation that make the service delivery cheaper for agencies, creating leaner business operations.

-Why a project intake form is a must-have
+4 reasons to use a project intake form

-Let’s take a look at a few reasons why intake forms are important for agency owners and their workflow.
+Here are some reasons why intake forms are crucial for agency owners and their workflow.

 1. It brings consistency